end2endzone/end2endzone-hugo/content/blog/2014-09-01-diy-bedroom-under-the-bed-led-lighting.md

 ## Total cost of the project

-Like the kitchen project, this project can be completed at a pretty cheap price.&nbsp;The total cost of the project is less than 35$.
+Like the kitchen project, this project can be completed at a pretty cheap price.
+The total cost of the project is less than 35$.

 Here is the detailed price of each items:

   * $8.13 - LED strips from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/LED-strip.png).
   * $2.29 - 2 pin Connector Wire Cable For 3528 Single Color LED Strips from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Connectors.png).
-  * $7.15 -&nbsp;36 Watts power supply from ebay.&nbsp;See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Power-supply.png).
+  * $7.15 -&nbsp;36 Watts power supply from ebay.
+See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Power-supply.png).
   * $0.00 -&nbsp;Power cord.
 (I have many lying around)
   * $6.02 -&nbsp;LED dimmer from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Dimmer.png).
   * $3.98 - 3-way power switch from the hardware store.